Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Introduction

-In this work, we take the advantage of random CNN and stochastic configuration mechanism for the time series modeling with universal approximation guarantees.
-In light of stochastic configuration mechanism, we propose a novel error-feedback stochastic configuration based convolutional neural network (ESC-CNN) by iteratively generating new convolution filters and the corresponding fully connected layer's neuron to model the time series.
-Different from existing method that updates all the output weights~\cite{wang2017stochastic}, in order to avoid overfitting, we iteratively add neurons of the error-feedback fully connected layer to the filters and calculate the parameters.
-Furthermore, we propose a filter selection strategy to generate convolution filters in the process of constructing ESC-CNN, such that the proposed model has an efficient incremental performance with universal approximation guarantee.
+In this study, we propose a novel error-feedback stochastic modeling based convolutional neural network (ESM-CNN) by incrementally generating new convolution filters and the corresponding fully connected layer's neuron to forecast the time series.
+Different from the existing method that updates all the output weights~\cite{igelnik1995stochastic, wang2017stochastic}, in order to avoid overfitting, we iteratively add neurons of the error-feedback fully connected layer to the filters and calculate the parameters.
+Furthermore, we propose a greedy based filter selection method to generate convolution filters with multiple filter sizes in constructing ESM-CNN, enabling ESM-CNN to extract different temporal patterns for the prediction.

-Our main contributions are summarized as follows: \begin{itemize} \item { We propose a novel error-feedback stochastic configuration strategy to adaptively model a CNN, called ESC-CNN, for time series forecasting task.
-The random filters and the corresponding neurons of the error-feedback fully connected layer are adopted to incrementally build the ESC-CNN architecture, making it steadily compensate the predicted error during the construction process. } \item { A filter selection strategy is introduced to select the convolution filters from a batch of randomly generated candidates, which theoretically guarantees the built ESC-CNN with plenty number of filters to have the universal approximation property and steadily model the time series function.
-To our knowledge, this is the first time such theoretical property is provided to convolutional neural networks.
+The main contributions of this study are summarized as follows: \begin{itemize} \item { We propose a novel error-feedback stochastic modeling strategy to efficiently craft a powerful CNN, called ESM-CNN, for time series forecasting task.

+An ESM-CNN is built by incrementally generating new random filters to promote its construction efficiency, and individually configuring the corresponding neurons of the error-feedback fully connected layer to theoretically guarantee its forecasting performance as well as improving its stability.

-} \item { Experimental results on simulated and real-world datasets demonstrate the effectiveness of ESC-CNN in time series forecasting.
-ESC-CNN has strong predictive power, with low training error and good generalization ability, in comparison to state-of-art random neural networks as well as trained CNN and trained long short-term memory network. } \end{itemize}
+} \item { A greedy based filter selection method is introduced to select the convolution filters from the randomly generated candidates with different filter sizes, enabling ESM-CNN to extract different temporal patterns and select the convolution filters adaptively. } \item { Comprehensive experiments on simulated and real-world datasets demonstrate the efficiency and the effectiveness of the proposed ESC strategy as well as filter selection method of ESM-CNN for time series prediction.
+ESM-CNN exhibits strong predictive power, with low computation overhead and good generalization ability compared with standard random neural networks and deep neural networks. } \end{itemize}